 The Melbourne bat box monitoring program is run by a community of bat researchers and volunteers interested in the conservation of hollow-dependent microbats, and the education of the wider public about the ecology and values of these fascinating creatures.

-There are four sites across Melbourne where we have installed boxes or tubes, which are monitored on a monthly or bi-montly basis:
+There are three sites across Melbourne where we have installed boxes or tubes, which are monitored on a monthly or bi-montly basis: